The Jelling Monuments are one of Europe’s finest Viking Age monuments on the Unesco Heritage list.

 Bluetooth technology, used everywhere in mobile phones and computers for wireless communication, is named after Harald Bluetooth, an old Viking king from Denmark, and it could be due to his communicative skills in bringing warring factions together.

 Harald’s magnificent Viking monuments are centrally located in the town of Jelling.
 You can enjoy views of the area from the top of the 10-metre barrows, which have a diameter of 70 meters.
 The northern barrow contained a tomb, probably constructed by King Harald Bluetooth for his father, who was later re-entombed in the church in 2000.

 Today’s Jelling Church is a Romanesque church, built around 1100 and built on the site of Harald Bluetooth’s original church from the 900s AD.

 The Royal Jelling visitor`s centre is located close to the monuments.
 In the amazing Kongernes Jelling experience centre, you can explore the world of the Vikings and the exciting history of the Jelling Monuments in an interactive exhibition.
 With digital technology, you can experience how the Vikings lived around 1,000 years ago in Jelling.
 In the special exhibitions different cultural and natural aspects are highlighted in relation to the monuments outside.

 The technology gives a unique and super modern sensory experience regarding the life of the Vikings.
-It is possible to imagine how it had been to sit around the fireplace listening to stories to the life as Viking going to war.
+It is possible to imagine how it had been to sit around the fireplace listening to stories of the life of Vikings going to war.

-The Viking Market in Jelling is a real Viking heritage festival, where you can find crafts, enjoy food and drinks at the Viking Long House, watch Viking horse shows with real Viking Age horses, also called Icelandic horses.
+The Viking Market in Jelling is a real Viking heritage festival, where you can find crafts, enjoy food and drinks at the Viking Long House, and watch Viking horse shows with real Viking Age horses, also called Icelandic horses.
 Here you can discover the Viking in you - also by visiting the Kongernes Jelling experience centre, you can get to know the world of the Vikings in interactive exhibitions.